Exploring the Alphabet of English Idioms: A Journey through ‘N’

 Justifications:

 This is an idiom because it refers to a person who is unpleasant, troublesome, or difficult.
-The phrase uses "piece of work" metaphorically to describe someone's character, not implying that the person is an actual "work" or object.
+The idiom uses "piece of work" metaphorically to describe someone's character, not implying that the person is an actual "work" or object.

 Origin: